A Story of “Unfarming” in Western Wisconsin

-To read about the most recent happenings, click on the 'Journal' category on the right side of this page, or click HERE.
-For specific topics, look at the index down the side of the page.
+To read about the most recent happenings, click on the ‘most recent blog post’ at the side of this page.
+Or if you’d like to see older posts, scroll down the side of the page to see links to blog posts from each year.
+For specific topics, look at the links along the side of the page.

-I've been compiling an inventory of all the plants and animals we've seen here at the farm.
-It's continually changing as we live here longer, see more creatures, and learn more about them.
-Look for the current inventory at the right side of this page, or click HERE.
+I’ve been compiling an inventory of all the plants and animals we’ve seen here at the farm.
+It’s continually changing as we live here longer, see more creatures, and learn more about them.
+Look for the current inventory on the side of this page.
+The inventories I’ve worked hardest on are moths and butterflies.

 I hope you enjoy the tour and the stories.